Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - ##Added several new events and interactions to the "Power Keg of Europe" global journal
 - ##Rebuilt "The Teachings of al-Sanusi" into a global journal with new mechanics, events, and modifiers

-Unfinished Content:
-- The Young Turks
-- Amrenian Expulsions
+--Update 4.2.0--
+New Additions:
-- Metaxism
+- ##Fully implemented the Metaxism journal content

 --Update 4.1.0--
 New Additions:
-- ##Reworked the "Powderkeg of Europe" journal to include a custom widget and several new events
+- ##Completely rebuilt the "Powderkeg of Europe" journal:
+  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Several new events to better integrate with features from 1.10 and 1.13 -- Custom journal widget to better present the journal content
-- ##Fully Implemented the Young Turks content with varying outcomes for the Republican movements in the Ottoman Empire
+- ##Fully implemented the Young Turks content with varying outcomes for the Republican movements in the Ottoman Empire
+- ##Fully implemented the Armenian Expulsions content

+Notes:
+- The Metaxism journal entry remains in a beta state, this will be completed soon

 ####---------- Published Updates ----------####